 Janet Lee Shaughnessy passed away surrounded by family and friends on Saturday, August 20, 2018 in Santa Fe, New Mexico at the age of 65.
 Born on March 28, 1953 in Norwood, MA, she was the daughter of Leo V. Shaughnessy and Julia A. (Flagg) Shaughnessy.
-Cherished sister of the late Arthur F. “Skip” Shaughnessy, Judith A. Cady of Plymouth, MA, Charles S. Shaughnessy of Barefoot Bay, FL, Jean M. Shaughnessy of Taunton, MA and Stephen P. Shaughnessy of Webster, MA and many loving nieces and nephews and great nieces and nephews.
+Cherished sister of the late Arthur F. “Skip” Shaughnessy, Judith A. Cady of Plymouth, MA, Charles S. Shaughnessy of Barefoot Bay, FL, Jean M. Shaughnessy of Taunton, MA and Stephen P. Shaughnessy of Webster, MA and is survived by many loving nieces and nephews and great nieces and nephews.

 Janet was raised in Walpole, MA and graduated from Walpole High School with the Class of 1971.
 She moved to California accepting a position with The National Park Service at Yosemite.
 In her early 30’s she was diagnosed with Hodgkin’s Lymphoma, which our brother Skip had succumbed to at 27 years of age.
 She returned home to MA for treatment involving radiation and chemotherapy.
 She made a full recovery and stayed in MA for a few years and worked at Northeastern University in Boston.
 She then moved on to Salt Lake City, Utah accepting a position with the Utah Arts Council where she visited outlying areas to help artists market their work.
 In time she moved to Santa Fe, New Mexico to work for Indian Artist Magazine, which she always said was her favorite job.
 She wrote content for the magazine and interacted with Native artists, something she was truly passionate about.
 Do you see a pattern here?
 Janet definitely needed a challenge.
 Staying in the same local was not her way.